pink-gorilla/ui-markdown/README.md

 ## Use outside of goldly and webly

-- We use on goldly and webly to manage css and for snippet examples.
+- We use goldly and webly to manage css and for snippet examples.
 - You can create a custom clojurescript project with shadow-cljs and ignore `src/goldly`.